 - Olive oil

 This recipe explains how to prepare individually each ingredients of the salad.
 You can do them in parallel as you please.
 It is best to prepare the tabbouleh a few hours early to let it rest and cool down.
-The flavor tend to blend better.
+The flavors tend to blend better.

 - Couscous.
 Bring 2 cups of water to a boil.
 Add the vegetable broth cube and dissolve.
 Take off the fire, add the couscous evenly in the water.
 Once the water is absorbed, set aside in a large bowl.
 Preferably put in the fridge for it to cool down.